Honda Prelude: Awards

 The Prelude was on Car and Driver magazine's annual Ten Best list ten times: three times from 1984 to 1986, and then seven times from 1992 to 1998, although the biggest complaint over much of the Prelude's lifespan was the lack of availability of a V-6 engine option, especially in the US.

+The sixth generation Prelude had won the 2025 Car Design of the Year at the Japan Automotive Hall of Fame.